koleksak/OpalApiControl/README.md

 ##**Setting up the package for RT-Lab configuration**

-1.Download/Clone the OpalApiControl Repository
+1. Download/Clone the OpalApiControl Repository
-2.Add the chosen destination for the repository to system PATH and user variable PYTHONPATH.
+2. Add the chosen destination for the repository to system PATH and user variable PYTHONPATH.
   The PYTHONPATH should also have your version of RTLAB in it as well.
   This step allows the OpalApiControl Package to be run in the command line, granted your python interpreter is capable of doing so as well.